OSMCha/osmcha-frontend/ABOUT.md

 <screenshot on user profile>

-* More details on the mapper can be found under the `profile tab`.
-This gives more context to the reviewer about the user history and their pattern of contribution to OpenStreetMap
+* More details on the mapper can be found under the `User tab`.
+This gives more context to the reviewer about the user history and their pattern of contribution to OpenStreetMap.

 ### Using Changeset-map